bpmn-io/bpmn.io/src/blog/2021/002-wasdenn-modeling-assistant.md

 WASDENN is powered by seven specialized neural networks, each trained using [reinforcement learning](https://en.wikipedia.org/wiki/Reinforcement_learning).
 Reinforcement learning allows us to find a balance between exploration (uncharted territory) and exploitation (current knowledge).

-To become the friendly helper it is today, WASDENN had to aquire understanding in different focus areas:
+To become the friendly helper it is today, WASDENN had to acquire understanding in different focus areas:

 * Modeling guidelines and best practices
 * Being able to create understandable diagrams